molura/youtube/README.md

  -  Convert Google_Client to a trait.
  -  Fixed input types for all methods.
  -  Implement exponetial backoff strategy for Chuck size.
+ -  UserID field needed for access token table.
+ -  Add the query parameter prompt=consent if the access token does not contain "refresh_token"
+ -  Cron job to purge old tokens and refresh expired.

 ## Installation